linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 We estimate Eq.
 (3) for all five classes of collateral that have data available to construct the VOL measure.[27]
 The regression results for these five classes are shown in Table 6.
 The final rows show the results of the  $F$ -tests for the joint significance of LIB-OIS (Test 1), the ABX (Test 2) and VOL changes (Test 3).
 These tests show that the changes in repo spreads are significantly related to the change in LIB-OIS for all five categories, with almost all of the effect coming in the contemporaneous period.

 For each class of securitized bonds, we estimate Eq.
-(3) using weekly data from January 4, 2007 to January 29, 2009. ΔLIB-OIS is the percentage change of the spread between the 3-month, London Interbank Offered Rate (LIBOR) and the overnight index swap (Is). ΔABX is the parentage change of the (ABX) index at period  $t$ . ΔOIS is the Overnight Index Swap.  $\Delta r - 10$  is the change in yield on the 10-year Treasury, with its square given by  $(\Delta r - 10)^2$ . ΔSlope is the change in 10-year minus 2-year Treasury yields. ΔVIX is the change in implied volatility of S&P 500, and ΔS&P is the return on (S&P) 500.  $t$ -statistics are given in parentheses below the coefficient estimates.
+(3) using weekly data from January 4, 2007 to January 29, 2009. ΔLIB-OIS is the percentage change of the spread between the 3-month, London Interbank Offered Rate (LIBOR) and the overnight index swap (Is). ΔABX is the percentage change of the (ABX) index at period $t$. ΔOIS is the Overnight Index Swap.  $\Delta r - 10$  is the change in yield on the 10-year Treasury, with its square given by  $(\Delta r - 10)^2$ . ΔSlope is the change in 10-year minus 2-year Treasury yields. ΔVIX is the change in implied volatility of S&P 500, and ΔS&P is the return on (S&P) 500.  $t$ -statistics are given in parentheses below the coefficient estimates.
 The last two rows report  $F$ -statistics and  $p$ -values for the key state variables.
 The null hypothesis of the LIB-OIS  $F$ -test is that the sum of all coefficients of ΔLIB-OIS and its lags is zero.
 The null hypothesis of the ABX  $F$ -test is the sum of all coefficients of ΔABX and its lags is zero.
 The null hypothesis of the VOL  $F$ -test is the sum of all coefficients of VOL and its lags is zero.

 Table 6 Repo spreads regression results.